tnc-ca-geo/animl-ml/api/irc/README.md

 # Irvine Ranch Conservancy classifier Deployment Instructions

-The [IRC v1 classifier](https://github.com/ttgminh/Irvine-Ranch-Conservancy-Animal-Detect/tree/main) was trained by [The Irvine Ranch Conservancy](https://www.irconservancy.org/) using the [mewc-train](https://github.com/zaandahl/mewc-train) workflow, which trains an efficientnetv2 model architecture in Tensorflow..
+The [IRC v1 classifier](https://github.com/ttgminh/Irvine-Ranch-Conservancy-Animal-Detect/tree/main) was trained by [The Irvine Ranch Conservancy](https://www.irconservancy.org/) using the [mewc-train](https://github.com/zaandahl/mewc-train) workflow, which trains an efficientnetv2 model architecture in Tensorflow v1.
 The model predicts 16 classes.

 The following instructions are for converting the `.h5` Keras model to a PyTorch-compatible format and deploying the PyTorch model to a Sagemaker Serverless Endpoint served in a Torchserve container.
 In order to create and deploy the model archive from scratch, we need to work across two different environments: